 Once simmered 8-12 hours, pour through mesh strainer into another large bowl or pot to catch the wonderful broth.
 You can do two rounds from the same bones and veggies.
 Take the reserved bones and veggies and return to the pot.

 Add another round of water* (do not do a second extraction if you are using chicken bones for chicken bone broth) to the top and simmer again to get even more of the good stuff out.
 Repeat all remaining steps.
-Simmer for 4 hours, strain through mesh strainer, cool, remove fat cap, add to other broth, freeze.
+Simmer for 4 hours, strain through mesh strainer, cool, remove fat cap, add to other broth, portion into containers and freeze.

-TIP: If you have a dog, I saved all of the meat that was from the bones, the carrots and some of the solid bones (some had splintered, I only gave her the round bones).
-I’ve put a little bit in her food each night and she has devoured it all.
-The bones I give to her to take outside on a nice day and she munched on them for hours!
-I had to show a picture of our sweet Bella, our 9 year old boxer.
+If you have a dog, save all of the meat from the bones, carrots and some of the solid bones (some had splintered, I only gave her the round bones).
+I give her a little each night, she devours it.
+The large bones, I give her outside on a nice day and she munches on them for hours!
+I had to show a picture of our sweet Bella, our 10+ year old boxer.
 We lost our sweet Bella in May 2019, we miss her so!

-Meanwhile, cool your first broth on counter, once cooled place the pot of the finished broth in the fridge; a layer of fat will develop on top, once that has developed remove the “fat cap” as my friend calls it, simply scoop it out with a spoon and toss it in the trash, this will reduce the greasiness of the broth.
+Meanwhile, cool first broth on counter, once cooled place the pot of the finished broth in the fridge; a layer of fat will develop on top, once that has developed remove the “fat cap” as my friend calls it, simply scoop it out with a spoon and toss it in the trash, this will reduce the greasiness of the broth.
 It is a bit gross, but just toss away and you won’t see it again!

-In order to easily ladle the broth into jars for storage, I heated the broth back up as all it’s wonderful gelatin thickens it and makes it all jiggly, don’t fear this jiggle, this gelatin is the really good stuff!
+To easily ladle the broth into jars for storage, I heated the broth back up as all it’s wonderful gelatin thickens it and makes it all jiggly, don’t fear the jiggle, this gelatin is the really good stuff!

-I used quart sized canning jars, but you could also measure out a 32 oz and pour into a freezer bag, remove any air and freeze laying flat in the freezer, stacking the bags on top of each other, this saves a lot of space in your freezer.
+- Use quart sized canning jars, but you could also measure out 32 oz and pour into a freezer bag, remove any air and freeze laying flat in the freezer, stacking the bags on top of each other, this saves a lot of space in your freezer.